-Terminology and FRAs*
+Terminology and ERSAs*

 Decibel masculinity — A dysfunctional, performative notion of male identity whereby the louder a man is, the more masculine he is.
 This results in some (especially younger) men in Providence competing, both figuratively and literally, to see who can make the most noise.